spatie/laravel-resource-links/README.md

 ### Endpoint groups

-Sometimes a more fine grained control is needed to construct endpoints.
-Let's say you want to prefix a set of endpoints, change the name of an endpoint or just specify which endpoints to include.
+Sometimes a more fine-grained control is needed to construct endpoints.
+Let's say you want to prefix a set of endpoints, change the name of an endpoint, or specify which endpoints to include.
 That's where endpoint groups come into place.
-You can now create a resource witg controller endpoints and an action endpoint as such:
+You can now create a resource with controller endpoint as such:

 ``` php
 class UserResource extends JsonResource